juxor/afaq/markdown/secI5.md

 leading the soviet order to perdition."_ [quoted by Alexandre Skirda, **Nestor
 Makhno: Anarchy's Cossack**, p.
 164]

- When the soviets were formed in Petrograd and other Russian cities in 1917 the initiative had come (unlike in 1905) from political parties and these ensured that they had representatives from political parties within their executive committees (as distinct from elected delegates who happened to be members of a political party).
+When the soviets were formed in Petrograd and other Russian cities in 1917 the initiative had come (unlike in 1905) from political parties and these ensured that they had members who were representatives from political parties within their executive committees (as distinct from elected delegates who happened to be members of a political party).
 This was how, for example, _"high party leaders became voting delegates"_ in the soviets, by being _"selected by the leadership of each political organisation, and not by the soviet assembly itself."_ [Samuel Farber, **Before Stalinism**, p.
 31] Thus the Makhnovists were rejecting the means by which many soviet members were not directly elected by actual workers.

 In addition, the Makhnovists were following the Russian Anarcho-Syndicalists who argued for _"effective soviets organised on collective lines with the direct delegation of workers and peasants . . . and not political chatterboxes gaining entry through party lists and turning the soviets into talking- shops"_. [**The Anarchists in the Russian Revolution**, Paul Avrich (ed.), p.
 118] This use of party lists meant that soviet delegates could be anyone.
-For example, the leading left-wing Menshevik Martov recounted that in early 1920 a chemical factory _"put up Lenin against me as a candidate [to the Moscow soviet].
+For example, the leading left-wing Menshevik Martov recounts that in early 1920 a chemical factory _"put up Lenin against me as a candidate [to the Moscow soviet].
 I received seventy-six votes he - eight (in an open vote)."_ [quoted by Israel Getzler, **Martov**, p.
 202] How would either of these two